Tommo-L/NEO3-Development-Guide/en/RPC/api/invokefunction.md

 ﻿# invokefunction Method

-Returns the result after calling a smart contract at scripthash with the given operation and parameters.
+Return the result after calling a smart contract at scripthash with the given operation and parameters.

 > [!Note]
 >